skpdvdd/Markey/README.md

     print('hello')
     ```

-To parse a markdown file, save it somewhere and then call Markey.
+Call Markey to convert the currently open buffer to markdown.
 You might want to add a key binding, e.g.:

     { "keys": ["alt+m"], "command": "markey" }

 The parsed file will be opened in a new default browser window.
-The Python version Sublime Text 2 uses currently seems not to support Chrome though.
+The Python version Sublime Text 2 uses currently does not support all browsers, at least not on Linux.
+To account for this you can specify the browser name to call manually in the configuration file (e.g. `chromium`).

+If the `auto_convert` setting is `true` Markey will be called automatically if a file with the ending `.md`, `.markdown` or `.mdown` is saved.
+If you do not want this behaviour, set the setting to `false`.

+Calling Markey will open a new browser even if the file is already open.
+Install the [LiveReload](https://github.com/dz0ny/LiveReload-sublimetext2) plugin if you don't want this behaviour.

 License
 -------